 How much do solar panels cost?

 Getting those savings requires an upfront investment, of course.
-The average 5 kilowatt rooftop solar system costs about $15,000 to $20,000 installed, according to EnergySage.
+The average 5 kilowatt rooftop solar system costs about $17,800 installed, according to EnergySage.
 But that’s before the many tax credits and other incentives are factored in.
-As noted above, a $15,000 installation may only cost you $9,500 after tax incentives – and you’ll earn SREC income on top of that.

 Meanwhile, you can usually fiddle with the numbers until your loan payment is roughly equal to what you were paying for electricity.
 So in practical budgeting terms, you won’t see much of a cost difference at first, and then eventually you’ll get years of free electricity.